Top 10 Used OCT for Glaucoma as a Screening Tool

 Given the outcome of the tests and the determination that you indeed suffer from glaucoma, one or more of the following treatments will be recommended.

 The Ophthalmologist may recommend that you undergo surgery, creating a new opening that will enable the fluid to leave the eye.
-The specialist might also recommend some medicines, which can lower an individual’s eye pressure or even cause the eye to generate less fluid.
-Regarding prescriptions, some medicines could be in the form of pills and others in the form of eye drops.
+The specialist might also recommend certain medications, which can lower an individual’s eye pressure or even cause the eye to produce less fluid.
+Regarding prescriptions, some medicines may be in the form of pills, while others are in the form of eye drops.

-The ophthalmologist could also recommend the implantation of a drainage tube implant, a type of surgery where a flexible plastic tube will be placed in the eye to help to assist in draining the excess fluid.
+The ophthalmologist could also recommend the implantation of a drainage tube, a type of surgery where a flexible plastic tube will be placed in the eye to help drain the excess fluid.

-Here are the Top 10 commonly used OCT for Glaucoma as a Screening Tool.
+Here are the Top 10 commonly used OCTs for Glaucoma as a Screening Tool.

 1. Optovue Avanti ($19,999.00)

 Optovue Avanti is a wide-field device OCT.
-This test offers multi-layered peripheral pathology assessment at various choroid and retina levels.
-Thus, establishing a new OCT imaging standard.
+This test provides a multi-layered assessment of peripheral pathology at various levels of the choroid and retina.
+Thus, a new standard for OCT imaging was established.

-• Establishes New OCT Imaging Standards: Optovue Avanti offers En Face OCT with a 40° wide field.
-The OCT test will assess peripheral pathologies giving rise to advance OCT platforms.
+- Establishes New OCT Imaging Standards: Optovue Avanti offers En Face OCT with a 40° wide field.
+The OCT test will assess peripheral pathologies giving rise to advanced OCT platforms.

-• Motion Correction Technology data proprietary algorithms applied by the motion correction technology help reduce artifacts caused due to motion eye motion while scanning.
+- Motion Correction Technology data proprietary algorithms applied by the motion correction technology help reduce artifacts caused by motion eye motion while scanning.

-• 2-Phase Noise Reduction: The 2-Phase noise reduction feature helps reduce signal noise during scan acquisition and capture data post-processing.
+- 2-Phase Noise Reduction: The 2-Phase noise reduction feature helps reduce signal noise during scan acquisition and during post-processing data capture.

 2. Optovue iFusion ($8,888.00)

-Fundus and OCT imaging in one instrument is made possible with the Optovue iFusion.
+Fundus and OCT imaging are made possible in one instrument with the Optovue iFusion.
 This tool combines the best of Fundus imaging and Spectral-Domain OCT.

 Features of Optovue iFusion:

-• Complete Solution For Retinal Imaging: Optovue iFusion makes the complete solution for retinal imaging as its modularity provides one with numerous upgrade pathways that one can choose from.
+- Complete Solution For Retinal Imaging: Optovue iFusion is the complete solution for retinal imaging as its modularity provides numerous upgrade pathways from which one can choose.

-• Nerve Fibre Layer Analysis: Quantification and visualization of RNFL thinning occurring in glaucoma patients can be done with a nerve fiber thickness map.
+- Nerve Fiber Layer Analysis: Quantification and visualization of RNFL thinning in glaucoma patients can be performed using a nerve fiber thickness map.

-• Ganglion Cell Complex Analysis: Ganglion cell loss due to glaucoma can be measured and identified with GCC thickness map analysis delivered by this tool.
+- Ganglion Cell Complex Analysis: Ganglion cell loss due to glaucoma can be measured and identified using GCC thickness map analysis, which is delivered by this tool.

-• Comprehensive Reports: Comprehensive analysis of the patient can be done using the combo, GCC, and RNFL analysis reports.
+- Comprehensive Reports: A Comprehensive analysis of the patient can be done using the combo, GCC, and RNFL analysis reports.

 3. Wavelight Topolyzer Vario ($19,999.00)

 Wavelight Topolyzer Vario diagnostic device helps take precision measurements, enabling doctors to offer personalized treatments.
-From navigating corneal scans to viewing and measuring them, one can do it as efficiently as possible with just a few clicks.
+From navigating corneal scans to viewing and measuring them, one can do it efficiently with just a few clicks.

 Features of Wavelight Topolyzer Vario:

-• Keeps It Simple: This diagnostic device has a refined navigation system, a one-click printing feature, intuitive image selection, and pupil detection, simplified drop-down menus, smooth export functions, and WaveNet™ integration.
+- Keeps It Simple: This diagnostic device has a refined navigation system, a one-click printing feature, intuitive image selection pupil detection, simplified drop-down menus, smooth export functions, and WaveNet™ integration.

-• Get The Whole Picture: This navigation device makes the whole picture of a glaucoma patient’s eye possible.
+- Get the Whole Picture: This navigation device enables the visualization of the entire picture of a glaucoma patient’s eye.
 This device’s scan covers the screen more than the previous version.
 It provides one-click toggles between topography, camera, and Placido imaging views.

 4. Nidek Mirante ($25,999.00)

-Nidek Mirante is the ultimate multimodal imaging platform with state-of-the-art OCT or SLO combo.
-The tool offers ultra-wide HD images along with FlexTrack technology.
+Nidek Mirante is the ultimate multimodal imaging platform with a state-of-the-art OCT or SLO combo.
+The tool offers ultra-wide HD images and FlexTrack technology.

 Features of Nidek Mirante:

-• Unsurpassed Clarity & Color: Nidek Mirante offers unsurpassed clarity and color for every detail.
-In refine mode, one can make detailed pathology evaluations using its 163°ultra-wide-field color image.
+- Unsurpassed Clarity & Color: Nidek Mirante offers unsurpassed clarity and color for every detail.
+One can make detailed pathology evaluations using its 163 ° ultra-wide-field color image in refine mode.
 The tool also provides panorama image composition.

-• FlexTrack Technology: The new FlexTrack technology can enhance average image quality.
-This helps doctors correct a distorted image taken due to poor fixation and correct it through this technology.
+- FlexTrack Technology: The new FlexTrack technology can enhance average image quality.
+This helps doctors correct a distorted image caused by poor fixation and correct it using this technology.

-• Simple Interface & Easy Operations: The Nidek Mirante tool has multiple functions and modalities.
+- Simple Interface & Easy Operations: The Nidek Mirante tool has multiple functions and modalities.
 However, the unique interface software of this testing tool makes it pretty simple and easy to use.
-Presenting all the multimodal images directly in the summary screen allows for more comprehensive and faster disease evaluation.
+Presenting all multimodal images directly on the summary screen enables more comprehensive and faster disease evaluation.

-• Glaucoma Analysis: This Mirante tool also incorporates 16.5 to 12mm thickness maps.
+- Glaucoma Analysis: This Mirante tool also incorporates maps with thicknesses ranging from 16.5 to 12mm.
 This map clearly and visually represents all the significant pathological changes from the periphery to the central retina.

-• Tilt & Swing Features: This tool’s optical head’s tilt and swing features enable it to take images of the fundus periphery.
+- Tilt & Swing Features: The optical head of this tool features tilt and swing capabilities, enabling it to capture images of the fundus periphery.
 This feature also helps the tool acquire panorama patients.
-Thus, helping all those patients with unstable fixation pretty much.
+Thus, allowing all those patients with unstable fixation pretty much.

 5. Optopol REVO FC ($12,999.00)

 Optopol REVO FC is a real-time eye-tracking hardware device.
 It is an all-in-one fundus and OCT camera.
-This tool comprises full-fledged features, accurate fundus color imaging, high-resolution hardware tracking OCT, and more.
+This tool features a comprehensive suite of capabilities, including accurate fundus color imaging, high-resolution hardware tracking OCT, and more.

 Features of Optopol Revo FC

-• All-In-One Device: This OCT technology-rich device is all-in-one with a full-color fundus camera within one compact system.
+- All-In-One Device: This OCT technology-rich device is a complete, all-in-one system featuring a full-color fundus camera within a single, compact unit.
 Its ability to capture fundus color images and OCT scans in a shot makes it a significant space saver.

-• New Linking Function: The new linking feature present in this device makes linking a single photo of the fundus to several OCT exams.
+- New Linking Function: The new linking feature in this device enables a single fundus photo to be linked to multiple OCT exams.
 This helps to reduce the total shots number per eye significantly.

 6. ZEISS CIRRUS 6000 ($49,999.00)